DYNAFRONT HOLDINGS BERHAD

 5.3 Political Contribution

-Subject to any prevailing law that govern political contribution, respective subsidiaries of the Group may make contribution to political parties or candidates.
+Subject to any prevailing law that governs political contribution, respective subsidiaries of the Group may make contributions to political parties or candidates.
 All political contributions require approval from the Board of Directors.
-The records of all political contributions shall be kept by respective subsidiaries of the Group for 7 years from the end of the last financial year.
+Respective subsidiaries of the Group shall keep the records of all political contributions for seven (7) years from the end of the last financial year.

 5.4 Charitable Contribution

-Charitable support and donations are acceptable (and indeed encouraged), whether of in- kind services, knowledge, time, or direct financial contributions.
+Charitable support and donations are acceptable (and indeed encouraged), whether of in-kind services, knowledge, time, or direct financial contributions.
 However, all directors and employees must be careful to ensure that charitable contributions are not used as a scheme to conceal bribery.
 No donation can be offered or made on behalf of the Group without the prior approval of the Board of Directors.
-The records of all charitable contributions shall be kept by the respective subsidiaries of the Group for 7 years from the end of the last financial year.
+The respective subsidiaries of the Group shall keep the records of all charitable contributions for seven (7) years from the end of the last financial year.

-It is important that proper and complete records be maintained for 7 years from the end of the last financial year of all payments made to third parties in the usual course of business as these would serve as evidence that such payments were bona fide, and not linked to corrupt and/or unethical conduct.
+Proper and complete records must be maintained for seven (7) years from the end of the last financial year of all payments made to third parties in the usual course of business as these would serve as evidence that such payments were bona fide and not linked to corrupt and/or unethical conduct.
 All accounts, invoices, documents and records relating to dealings with third parties, such as clients, suppliers and business contacts, should be prepared and maintained with accuracy and completeness.

-Employees shall declare all hospitality or gifts accepted or offered and submit details to the person in-charge who is assigned by the Group COO for recording into a register which will be subject to internal audit review.
+Employees shall declare all hospitality or gifts accepted or offered and submit details to the person in charge whom the Group COO assigns for recording into a register subject to internal audit review.
 Employees must also ensure that all expense claims relating to hospitality, gifts or expenses incurred to third parties are approved by the Group COO and must be specifically recorded the reason for such expenditure.

 The Group shall comply with all applicable laws, rules and regulations of the governments, commissions and exchanges in jurisdictions within which the Group operates.
 Relevant Persons are expected to understand and comply with the Malaysian Anti-Corruption Commission Act 2009 (including any amendment thereof).
 The Group reserves the right to report any actions or activities suspected of being criminal in nature to the police or other relevant.

-All Business Associates should be made aware of this Policy before the entering of any formalised relationships and the arrangements with them shall be subject to clear contractual terms, including specific provisions requiring them to comply with minimum standards and procedures relating to bribery and corruption.
+All Business Associates should be made aware of this Policy before entering into any formalised relationships, and the arrangements with them shall be subject to clear contractual terms, including specific provisions requiring them to comply with minimum standards and procedures relating to bribery and corruption.
 An undertaking/acknowledgement from Business Associates on the requirement to comply with this Policy shall be obtained for every agreement/arrangement entered with the Business Associates.

-The Group shall conduct adequate background checks on the person or entity with a document verification process prior to entering into any formalised relationships.
+The Group shall conduct adequate background checks on the person or entity with a document verification process before entering into any formalised relationships.

 If suspicion of bribery and corruption arises in the dealings with any Business Associate, the Group shall seek an alternative provider of the services/goods as soon as practicable.

-If the Group is not satisfied with full compliance of the Policy, further due diligence shall be undertaken with regards to any Business Associate intending to act on the Group’s behalf.
+If the Group is not satisfied with full compliance with the Policy, further due diligence shall be undertaken with regard to any Business Associate intending to act on the Group’s behalf.

-Records of the due diligence undertaken on potential Business Associates shall be maintained for 7 years from the end of the last financial year.
+Records of the due diligence undertaken on potential Business Associates shall be maintained for seven (7) years from the end of the last financial year.

 9. REPORTING OF VIOLATIONS OF THE POLICY

-Relevant Persons who know of, or suspect, a violation of the Policy, are encouraged to whistle blow or report the concerns through the mechanism set out under the Group Whistleblowing Policy.
-The provision protection and procedure of the Whistleblowing Policy for reporting of the violations of the Policy are available on the Company’s website.
-No individual will be discriminated against or suffer any sort or manner of retaliation for raising genuine concerns or reporting in good faith on violations or suspected violations of the Policy.
-The Group shall take allreasonable steps to protect the confidentiality of identity of a whistle-blower, to the extent reasonably practicableand shall adhere to any statutory requirements in force.
+Relevant Persons who know of, or suspect, a violation of the Policy are encouraged to whistle blow or report the concerns through the mechanism set out under the Group Whistleblowing Policy.
+The provision protection and procedure of the Whistleblowing Policy for reporting the violations of the Policy are available on the Company’s website.
+No individual will be discriminated against or suffer any kind of retaliation for raising genuine concerns or reporting in good faith on violations or suspected violations of the Policy.
+The Group shall take all reasonable steps to protect the confidentiality of the identity of a whistle-blower to the extent reasonably practicable and shall adhere to any statutory requirements in force.
 At the appropriate time, the whistle-blower making the disclosures may need to come forward as a witness.

-The Board will commission an outsourced internal auditor at least once every 3 years to carry out a corruption risk assessment to identify, analyse, assess and prioritise the internal and external corruption risks of the Group.
-The reviews should form the basis of any efforts to improve the existing anti-corruption controls in place in the Group.
+The Board will commission an outsourced internal auditor at least once every three (3) years to carry out a corruption risk assessment to identify, analyse, assess and prioritise the internal and external corruption risks of the Group.
+The reviews should form the basis of any efforts to improve the existing anti-corruption controls in the Group.

-The Group shall ensure that the results of any audit, reviews of risk assessment, control measures and performance are reported to all top-level management, including the full Board of Directors, and acted upon.
+The Group shall ensure that the results of any audit, risk assessment reviews, control measures and performance are reported to all top-level management, including the full Board of Directors, and acted upon.